HTGAzureX1212/HTGAzureX1212/README.md

 ### My Interests
 - I prefer open-source projects by default;
-- My default programming language I use is Rust;
+- The default programming language I use is Rust;
 - My daily driver is Windows;
 - My secondary daily driver is Fedora Linux;
 - My favourite series of IDEs are JetBrains IDEs;